 Wealth and income

 By the standards of modern football, Messi has a relatively private and modest lifestyle.
 He makes efforts to keep links to his hometown of Rosario.
-He has an Argentinian girlfriend Antonella Roccuzzo, and they have one child Thiago, born in November 2012.
+He has an Argentinian girlfriend Antonella Roccuzzo, and they have two children.
+His first child Thiago was born in November 2012.